Feel (Koda Kumi song)

-"Feel" is a smooth R&B song by Japanese singer and songwriter Kumi Koda.
+"Feel" is a smooth R&B song by Japanese singer and songwriter Koda Kumi.
 For the song, she worked closely with composer Hitoshi Shimono, who had composed the instrumental.
 The single is Kumi's sixth single in her 12 Singles Collection and second single to chart at No. 1 on Oricon, selling 39,110 units within the first week.
 As with some of the other singles released in the collection, Feel was limited to 50,000 copies.

 Background and release

-"Feel" is Japanese singer-songwriter Kumi Koda's sixth single in her 12 Singles Collection.
+"Feel" is Japanese singer-songwriter Koda Kumi's sixth single in her 12 Singles Collection.
 As with the other singles in the collection, "Feel" was limited to 50,000 copies.
 It shifted 39,110 units within the first week.
 Despite it being limited, it became her second single to reach No. 1 on the weekly Oricon Singles Charts – her first being "You", which was also released for the collection.

 For the song, Kumi worked closely with musical composer Hitoshi Shimono.
 She had worked with him previously for her 2004 song "24," which was released on Kumi's first DVD single, girls ~selfish~, and on her fourth studio album, secret.
 This made it her second song to have a chorus completely in English.